Susan enjoys being creative with gardening and accents that add to the beauty that nature gives us. Its beauty and

 The Female Cucumber Flower

-The female cucumber flower has the tiny little fruit behind them that looks like a long stem.
-I used to think when I looked at my cucumber vine, and saw that little cucumber, that it was certainly going to grow into a tasty looking cucumber.
-However, I did not then know about the pollination process of cucumbers, and that I was oblivious to the fact that my bees had apparently moved on, despite the flowers I had planted in my garden to attract them.
+The female cucumber flower has the tiny little fruit behind it that looks like a long stem.
+When I looked at my cucumber vine and saw that little cucumber, I used to think that it was certainly going to grow into a big, tasty-looking cucumber.
+However, I did not know then about the pollination process of cucumbers, and I was oblivious to the fact that my bees had apparently moved on, despite the flowers I had planted in my garden to attract them.

 The Male Cucumber Flower

-The male cucumber flower have short stems that are very close to the vine.
+The male cucumber flowers have short stems that are very close to the vine.

 Self-Pollinating Your Cucumber Flowers

 - First, identify the male and female flowers on your cucumber vines.

-- Gently pull of a male flower off right by the vine, where the petal stops.
+- Gently pull off a male flower right by the vine, where the petal stops.
 Try to leave the flower intact as much as possible.

 - Use a pair of scissors and gently snip the petals of the flower.

 - Be careful not to touch the inside of the flower where the pollen is.

 - Once the petals are off the male flower, it is time to pollinate.
 Take the middle of the male flower, and gently and carefully rub it on the middle of the female flower.